taboxdev/txsetup/README.md

 ## Overview

-TXSetup is a project designed to simplify the setup process by securely managing deploy keys and automating the repository cloning process of TABOX environment.
-This repository includes scripts to encrypt and decrypt deploy keys, as well as a setup script to automate the configuration.
+TXSetup is a project designed to simplify the setup process of TABOX SDK by securely managing deploy keys and automating the repository cloning process.
+You will need an `api_token` to decrypt encrypted deploy keys.
+If you are a qualified tester/developer, you should have received this token via email.
+See `Step 1` in [Setup Instructions](#setup-instructions) section.

 ## File Structure

 	txsetup/
 	+-- README.md
 	+-- etc/
-	¦ +-- .bottles.template
+	ï¿½ +-- .bottles.template
-	¦ +-- id_ed25519_dkey_fdata.enc
+	ï¿½ +-- id_ed25519_dkey_fdata.enc
-	¦ +-- id_ed25519_dkey_txsetup.enc
+	ï¿½ +-- id_ed25519_dkey_txsetup.enc
-	¦ +-- id_rsa_dkey_txdata.enc
+	ï¿½ +-- id_rsa_dkey_txdata.enc
-	¦ +-- id_rsa_dkey_txmodels.enc
+	ï¿½ +-- id_rsa_dkey_txmodels.enc
 	+-- txdecfile.sh
 	+-- txencfile.sh